anza-xyz/solana-pay/SPEC.md

 {"account":"<account>"}
 ```

-The `<account>` value must be the base58-encoded public key of an account that may sign the data.
+The `<account>` value must be the base58-encoded public key of the account that will sign the message.

 The wallet should make the request with an [Accept-Encoding header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept-Encoding), and the application should respond with a [Content-Encoding header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Encoding) for HTTP compression.